 With all the sniffling, sneezing, watery eyes, coughing, etc., the fact that you have fall seasonal allergies are hard to miss.
 But, do you know what actually causes your symptoms?
 Knowing what your triggers are makes it much easier to both avoid them and to treat your specific symptoms.

 See a doctor.

-The best way to find out exactly what you’re allergic to and how to treat it is by seeing an ENT or allergy specialist.
+The best way to find out exactly what you’re allergic to and how to treat it is by seeing your family medicine doctor or child’s pediatrician.
 These professionals are trained to diagnose, treat and manage allergies.
 A board-certified ENT physician will look at the whole picture, including family history, environment, your overall health and symptoms to reach a diagnosis and an individualized treatment plan designed to help treat your symptoms so you can enjoy all the natural beauty of autumn.